Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Results and Discussion

 \subsection{Computational requirements}

-The total and 3D-RISM execution times, averaged over multiple runs, for each ligand-protein complex are presented in Figure \ref{fig:times} as a function of the total number of atoms.
-The only system that exceeded 15 minutes of total execution on 12 processing cores (AMD EPYC 9654 96-Core Processor) was 3KBZ, which has 19702 atoms and required a total of 4.67 GB of RAM.
+The total execution time and runtimes of the individual steps for each protein- ligand complex are presented in Figure \ref{fig:times} as a function of the total number of solute atoms.
+The only system that exceeded 15 minutes of total execution on 12 processing cores (AMD EPYC 9654 96-Core Processor) was 3KBZ, which has 19812 atoms and required a total of 4.67 GB of RAM.
 This is a modest amount of additional time for system setup and is far less than the computation time that would be required for exchange during molecular dynamics simulations.

+Among the three water placement methods analyzed in this work, LM achieves the best overall computational performance.
+For systems containing fewer than 1,500 atoms, Placevent is up to 1.5 times slower than LM.
+However, as the system size increases, its runtime increases relative to LM, becoming up to four times slower for the largest systems analyzed.
+Still, both methods account for only a small fraction of the total runtime.

+GAsol is the slowest of the three methods.
+When applied to the full simulation box, its runtime exceeds 24 hours.
+Applying the spatial filter drastically reduces the computational cost.
+However, with the settings used in this work, GAsol remains substantially slower than LM.
+Even for the fastest system, GAsol is 11 times slower than LM, while for the slowest system it is over 1000 times slower.

+3D-RISM and \code{gwh} account for essentially all of the total execution time, while both LM steps account for only a small portion.
+While 3D-RISM scales as $\mathcal{O}(N_\text{grid}\log N_\text{grid})$, where $N_\text{grid}$ is the number of grid points and is proportional to the number of solute atoms in practice, \code{gwh} scales linearly with the number of placed water atoms.
+Therefore, \code{gwh} requires more time for methods that place more waters.
+This is relevant for Placevent, which places 2 to 3 times as many waters as LM in our tests.
+Almost all of these additional waters are in the bulk region.
+The \code{gwh} step can be skipped by the user if only water oxygens are needed.